2018 Appointment Process

 - Setting dates for First and Second Meeting, developing pānui and informing whānau about the purpose, process and importance of the appointment process.

-- Explaining the appointment process to candidates.
+- Explaining the nomination process to candidates.

 - Convening the Hapū selection process (the Second Meeting).